A SHORT BIOGRAPHY OF DOUGLAS HARDING

 see one’s headlessness and to explore its meaning and implications in everyday life.

 Harding wrote other books - also available via the bookshop

 .
 He died in January 2007, shortly before his 98th birthday.

-See also the obituary of Douglas Harding
+See also the obituary of Douglas Harding from the Independent.

 back to top